 James Pascall (1838 – 1918) was born in the south London town of Croydon.
 He was the son of a baker and confectioner of Huguenot descent.

-James Pascall worked as a salesman before establishing his own confectionery business with his brother Arthur Pascall.
-The brothers had been taught how to make sweets by their father.
+James Pascall worked as a salesman for Cadbury until 1866, when he established his own confectionery business in partnership with his brother Arthur Pascall.
+The two brothers had been taught how to make sweets by their father.
 The first premises was a small two room shop on Wells Street, off Oxford Street, London.